TiaLow/learning-journal/learning-markdown.md

 # Notes for using Markdown
 - Markdown is a way to style text on the web
 - Regular text with some non-alphabetic characters to dictate styling
-- Can find Markdown syntax cheat sheets on the internet (see links below)
+- Markdown syntax cheat sheets can be found on the internet and are also bookmarked below

 ## Other important things to remember?
 - Stuff